opl-/beatsaber-http-status/protocol.md

-		"maxScore": Integer, // Max score obtainable on the map with modifier multiplier "maxRank": "SSS" | "SS" | "S" | "A" | "B" | "C" | "D" | "E", // Max rank obtainable using current modifiers "environmentName": String, // Name of the environment this beatmap requested // TODO: list available names },
+		"maxScore": Integer, // Max score obtainable on the map with modifier multiplier "maxRank": "SSS" | "SS" | "S" | "A" | "B" | "C" | "D" | "E", // Max rank obtainable using current modifiers "environmentName": String, // Name of the environment this beatmap requested // TODO: list available names "color": { // Contains colors used by this environment.
+If overrides were set by the player, they replace the values provided by the environment.
+SongCore may override the colors based on beatmap settings, including player overrides.
+Each color is stored as an array of three integers in the range [0..255] representing the red, green, and blue values in order.
+			"saberA": [Integer, Integer, Integer], // Color of the left saber and its notes "saberB": [Integer, Integer, Integer], // Color of the right saber and its notes "environment0": [Integer, Integer, Integer], // First environment color "environment1": [Integer, Integer, Integer], // Second environment color "environment0Boost": null | [Integer, Integer, Integer], // First environment boost color.
+If a boost color isn't set, this property will be `null`, and the value of `environment0` should be used instead.
+			"environment1Boost": null | [Integer, Integer, Integer], // Second environment boost color.
+If a boost color isn't set, this property will be `null`, and the value of `environment1` should be used instead.
+			"obstacle": [Integer, Integer, Integer], // Color of obstacles },
+	},
 	"performance": null | {
 		"rawScore": Integer, // Current score without the modifier multiplier